nickjdavis/ScalpGM/README.md

   * Go through folder structure and flatten
 * Smarter routine to identify outer scalp layer
   * See Line 86 of getCH3d - re-add biggest region?
+* Use SPM environment variables to:
+  * set folders (e.g. TPM.nii)
+  * check for presence of SPM
+  * check SPM version?